Add custom webhooks

 Field Description

-Interval Select whether to run the webhook immediately after the event is performed or at a specified interval.
+Interval Choose whether to run the webhook immediately after the event is performed or at a specified interval.
 An interval of 5 minutes or more sends a batch of events that occur during the interval time.

 5. Click Continue.